intowow/clappr-intowow-preroll/README.md

 Build plugin into your bundle.

-Then just add `ClapprIntowowPrerollPlugin` into the list of plugins of your player instance, and the options for the plugin go in the `googleImaHtml5PrerollPlugin` property as shown below.
+Then just add `ClapprIntowowPrerollPlugin` into the list of plugins of your player instance, and the options for the plugin go in the `intowowPrerollPlugin` property as shown below.

 ```javascript
 var player = new Clappr.Player({